Skip to main content

 That's when the need to run-away became overwhelming, and run-away I did, Again and again.

 Now, years later, I find myself in another season of hormonal upheaval.
 Menopause.
-And like in adolescence, it is a time fo transformation.
+And like in adolescence, it is a time of transformation.
 Of disarray.
 And of reckoning.
 The old anxieties have surfaced once more, stirred up by neuroendocrine shifts that feel like aftershocks from a long-forgotten quake.

 This time, however, there is a name.
 And an understanding.